X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 hardware).
 See below for more information on cartridges.

 ROMB0-ROMB7 are connected to the ROM bank latch at address `$01`.
-Values 0-31 (`$00`-`$1F`) address the on-boar"VERA FX Reference.md" \d ROM chips, and 32-255 are intended for expansion ROM or RAM chips (typically used by cartridges, see below).
+Values 0-31 (`$00`-`$1F`) address the on-board ROM chips, and 32-255 are intended for expansion ROM or RAM chips (typically used by cartridges, see below).
 This allows for a total of 3.5MB of address space in the `$C000-$FFFF` address range.